 Our phone number is displayed above the navbar on every page on the site

 Not all people want to fill out a form or wait for an email.
-To make your phone number stand out on the page, try using a bold colour and make sure it’s clickable for mobile users.
+To make your phone number stand out on the page, try using bold colours and make sure it’s clickable for mobile users.

 A Clear Call-to-Action Button